gabrielwiggert/dashboard/README.md

-Fullstack sales analytics dashboard using Node and React.
+Fullstack sales analytics dashboard using Node and React - Express, GraphQL, Apollo, MongoDB/Mongoose, React Router, MUI, Recharts.

 Frontend: run 'npm i' and 'npm run dev' in the directory and open localhost:5173 in the browser.